bcsblbl/Cryostream800_PythonController/README.md

 # Python Controller for Oxford CryoSystems 800 Series CryoStream

 This repository contains the Python controller for the Oxford CryoSystems 800 Series CryoStream, a device designed to facilitate precise temperature control in scientific experiments.
-The controller is written in Python and offers a range of functionalities specific to the CryoStream 800 series.
+The controller is written in Python2.7 and offers a range of functionalities specific to the CryoStream 800 series.

+## Authors

+- John Taylor, Berkeley Center for Structural Biology, Berkeley National Laboratory (jrtaylor_at_lbl.gov)
+- Gabriel Gazolla, Berkeley Center for Structural Biology, Berkeley National Laboratory (gabrielgazolla_at_lbl.gov)

 ## Getting Started